coocood/freecache/README.md

 * Come with a toy server that supports a few basic Redis commands with pipeline

 ##Performance
-Here is the benchmark result compares to build-in map, `Set` performance is about 2x faster than build-in map, `Get` performance is about 1/2x slower than build-in map.
-Since it is single threaded benchmark, in multi-threaded environment, FreeCache should be many times faster than single lock protected build-in map.
+Here is the benchmark result compares to built-in map, `Set` performance is about 2x faster than built-in map, `Get` performance is about 1/2x slower than built-in map.
+Since it is single threaded benchmark, in multi-threaded environment, FreeCache should be many times faster than single lock protected built-in map.

     BenchmarkCacheSet        3000000               446 ns/op
     BenchmarkMapSet          2000000               861 ns/op